 Hydraulic orifice with constant cross-sectional area

-The Fixed Orifice block models a sharp-edged constant-area orifice, flow rate through which is proportional to the pressure differential across the orifice.
-The flow rate is determined according to the following equations:
+The Constant Area Hydraulic Orifice block models a sharp-edged constant-area orifice.
+The flow rate through the orifice is proportional to the pressure differential across the orifice, and is determined according to the following equations:

 |pA, pB||Gauge pressures at the block terminals|